Afnanksalal/Ptero-vm/README.md

 ## ✨ Note

+**Please use a host which have atleast 5GB disk space or it will messup the installation.

 _this script is configured to only support pterodactyl panel, if u want to make it support something like replit fork it and edit it._